milesj/shapeshifter/README.md

 }
 ```

-> Attributes are analogous to [fields for GraphQL](https://facebook.github.io/graphql/#sec-Language.Fields).
+> For GraphQL, attributes are analogous to [fields](https://facebook.github.io/graphql/#sec-Language.Fields).

 ##### Nullable